ikumen/notas/docs/brain-dump.md

 ## How

 **I'm putting these out there to give us some direction, something concrete to discuss, I'm open to suggestions**

+The app is a note taking app so the model revolves around the idea of a "note" and "user" that owns the note.
+We can:

+- register/create a user
+- create a note by a owner
+- edit a note by a owner
+- remove a note by a owner
+- list/search all notes for a user

+### Data model

+- user
+  - id: string (auto gen from mongo)
+  - name: string
+  - ???

+- note
+  - id: string
+  - user: string (id of user)
+  - title: string
+  - content: string (optional)
+  - ispublic: boolean (default false)
+  - tags: List[string] (optional)

 ### Frontend app architecture